 There are many “red flags” for fraud/theft.
 They include but are not limited to: management’s lack of commitment to controls, close association with key employees (customers and vendors), lack of physical controls inside a company, and a lack of information system access controls.
 Also, pay close attention if an employee’s behavior changes significantly, if an employee has high personal debt or other financial pressures, an employee that appears to be living a lifestyle that does not fit their current income level, and employee job dissatisfaction.

 There is so much else that can be done to put more detailed internal controls in place.
-If you have any questions about how or what internal controls to implement, Insurance Associates can assist you with this along with all of your insurance and bond needs.
+If you have any questions about how or what internal controls to implement, Marsh & McLennan Agency, known locally as Insurance Associates Company can assist you with this along with all of your insurance and bond needs.
 Don’t become a victim to employee fraud/theft.
 No matter how big or small your company is, the right internal controls can prevent employee fraud/theft.

-Information about the Author: Before coming to Insurance Associates, BJ spent twelve years working for several property and casualty insurance companies with four years in management.
+Information about the Author: Before coming to Marsh & McLennan Agency, known locally as Insurance Associates Company, BJ spent twelve years working for several property and casualty insurance companies with four years in management.
 He completed his studies through The Institutes and earned the prestigious Chartered Property & Casualty Underwriter (CPCU) designation in 2012.
 Recently BJ graduated at the gold level from ABC of Metro Washington’s Leadership Development Program.
-At Insurance Associates, BJ is first and foremost an advocate for our clients.
+At Marsh & McLennan Agency, known locally as Insurance Associates Company, BJ is first and foremost an advocate for our clients.
 Whether it’s helping a client to lower their experience mod or using his expertise to get a claim paid for a client, he is always available to help a client with any of their claims needs.
 In his free time BJ is most likely to be found on the golf course.

 William (BJ) Westner Jr., CPCU, CRIS